 The most frugal families know that lavish trips and the latest clothes do not necessarily make a happy family.
+Discover nore facts about finances.
 Reducing bank account strain, however, can help relieve family stress.
 There are many simple things you can do to ease your monthly finances:

 - Plan Your Meals One of the greatest downfalls of even the most frugal family is an impromptu trip to McDonald’s in lieu of dinner.
 Instead of serving up a healthy meal for under $2 a serving, you end up splurging – on calories and money – to feed your family, making it an automatic budget buster.
 By taking the time to plan your family’s meals, you remove the excuse of not knowing what’s for dinner.
 Though you can plan any way you want, I find that it’s easiest to plan a week at a time.
 When I already know that I’m serving up chicken on Tuesdays, I can get started on supper without staring at the fridge for 20 minutes or resorting to a fast food meal.

 - Shop Smart.
 You don’t have to be a hardcore couponed to save money on groceries.
 Instead, smart strategies can relieve pressure at the store so you don’t overspend.
 It’s imperative that you only shop once and get everything you need in one trip.
 Heading to the store for a forgotten gallon of milk or an extra loaf of bread can cause you to repeatedly overspend all week long, and plus, it wastes gas.
 Try to shop without the kids.
 When my little ones are with me, it’s harder to stay focused and resist spontaneous purchases – especially when they’re clamoring for them.